2016 Renault Alpine Review

 In any case, AS1 (Alpine Sport 1) features the mentioned powertrain, and was already presented at this year’s Le Mans 24 Hours race.
 Finally, in order to be ready to race, Alpine has been given F1-style transmission – that is to say, 6-speed semi-automatic sequential gearbox.

-Read More: 2016 Dodge Barracuda Design
+Read More: 2016 Infiniti QX60 Hybrid Design

 Low and wide two-seater doesn’t exactly resemble the Alpines of old, but that would be unrealistic expectation anyway.
 In turn, it represents a modern sports car with lots of sleek lines and pronounced details.
 Open-mouth lower air intake and nicely shaped grille line with small headlamps on the side and Renault badge in the middle are what makes the front fascia.